What is Ethernet Connectivity and How Can it Benefit Your Business?

 Ethernet is also useful for businesses that are distributed over a number of sites.
 In these circumstances, it’s common to use services like video conferencing or VoIP phone calls to keep everyone in touch at low cost.
 But these services use a lot of bandwidth, so will run much more smoothly when using an Ethernet connection, particularly because the upload and download speeds are the same, eliminating bottlenecks.

 These equal speeds can help with other aspects of your operation too.
 For example, if you regularly need to upload large files – sending documents to other users, exchanging data with suppliers and customers, or saving information in the cloud – then you’ll benefit particularly from a leased line’s asynchronous connection.
+Find out about the future importance of cloud for businesses.

 What are the different types of Ethernet?